comune-lang/comune/README.md

 # the comune programming language
 **comune** is a general-purpose programming language, designed as a gradual successor to C++.

+note: **comune is still heavily work-in-progress**, with many language features being partially implemented (if at all) and subject to change without notice. the compiler is suitable for experimentation and testing, but expect false errors, crashes, and miscompilation.

 # requirements

 the compiler is currently implemented in Rust, with plans to self-host in the future.